HVAC Schools in Long Island, NY – Degrees & Certifications

 WSWHE BOCES

 Career and Technical Education – a division of the Washington-Saratoga-Warren-Hamilton-Essex (WSWHE) BOCES – offers an HVAC program, with a current curriculum that meets the industry demands and needs.
-The program trains students in areas such as installation, servicing and repairing of HVAC/R equipment, and systems in both residential and commercial applications.
+The program trains students in installation, servicing, and repairing of HVAC-R equipment, and systems in residential and commercial applications.
 The program also focuses on safety and Environmental Protection Agency (EPA) requirements and regulations.

 The curriculum includes topics such as safety and environment, blueprint reading, electrical principles, electric motors, piping principles and practices, refrigeration principles and practices, heating principles and practices, air conditioning principles and practices, commercial refrigeration, residential plumbing, commercial plumbing, residential wiring, and trade-related carpentry, among others.